ridhimrastogi/Alfred/PROCESS.md

 #### Sprint Planning

 We conducted a Sprint Planning meeting at the beginning of both the sprints.
 To estimate the effort, we used calculator in our mobile phones instead of Planning Poker; on the count of three, we raised our phones with the story points typed in the calculators.
 We had major conflicts for a couple tasks, one of them was Context Management.
 We discussed on the conflict and contradicting opinions but could not come to a consensus.
 As a solution to this issue, we decided to establish a **Baseline** which is a task worth 1 story point.
-We used this baseline as a relative effor and assigned the story points.
+We used this baseline as a relative effort and assigned the story points.
 Baseline for our project is: **Smallest alternate flow for any use-case.
 For instance if a user provides an invalid filename, Alfred should post a reply on the incoming channel with appropriate message.**

 #### Scrum